-SOLD TO AUSTRIA Brand Lagonda Type V12 Color Blue Interior Blue Year of build 1939 Price Sold This Lagonda V12 Drophead Coupe is sold to a customer in Austria.
-Please contact us if you are interested in buying or selling a rare/unique automobile.
+A SUPERB EVENT/RALLY ENTRANT Brand Lagonda Type LG 45 Color Grey Interior Black Year of build 1937 Price More information will be online soon 1937 LAGONDA LG45 TOURER The car is just arrived and more information will be online, in the meantime if you would like more information please do not hesitate to contact us.
 MORE INFORMATION For more information or an appointment, please call Rutger Houtkamp+31625098150 or send an e-mail to Rutger@Houtkamp.nl .
 Please do not hesitate to contact us by phone during evenings or in the weekend.
 The Houtkamp Collection is centrally located near Amsterdam and only 10 minutes from Amsterdam Schiphol Airport.
 Please contact us directly or fill in the form to receive more information on this specific car Your Name (required) Your Email (required) Your phone number Subject Your Message The information provided on this website has been compiled by The Houtkamp Collection with the utmost care.
 The information contained within this advert is provided ‘as-is’, without warranties as to its accuracy whether expressed or implied and is intended for informational purposes only.
 The Houtkamp Collection is not liable for any errors or mistakes.

 Registration No: EP 97 Chassis No: 12203/R Engine No: LG45/370R/S3 In 1933 Lagonda announced a new 4½ litre model fitted with an engine built by the Meadows company.
 This was a robust unit, well tried and used by Invicta in their range of cars and Vickers in tanks.
 The first Lagonda Tourers were high quality cars and in direct competition with the new Bentleys built by Rolls-Royce.
 The Lagonda was priced at £ 795 for the complete car.
 The Bentley chassis alone cost £ 1,100 and even the cheapest Vanden Plas Tourer body would be another £ 240 on top!
 With its stylish appearance the Lagonda M45 Tourer was the fashionable car to own in 1934 and even Sir Malcolm Campbell had one, pale blue naturally.
 However these were difficult times for the company and high stock levels and poor sales of smaller cars in the range resulted in Lagonda going into receivership in June 1935.
 The very same month a 4½ litre Lagonda won the Le Mans 24 hour race.
 In those days success in motor racing sold cars and with better timing this could have put the business back on its feet but it was all too late.
 However the company was sold to a consortium led by Alan Good, with Dick Watney as Managing Director and